synnaxlabs/synnax/docs/tech/telemetry.md

 A sample is the most basic unit of telemetry, and is simply a time-associated value.
 Time-association is done with a timestamp, or number that represents a particular duration of time since a fixed epoch.
-Values, on the other hand, can be almost anything that can be represented as binary, whether it be a single number, a JSON file, or a video frame.
+Values, on the other hand, can be almost anything that can be represented as binary, whether it be a single number, JSON file, or a video frame.

 ## 3.1 - Read and Write Patterns

 The read and write patterns of time-series data are perhaps some of the most predictable and constrained in the database world.
+These patterns allow us to make various optimizations to increase database performance.

 ### 3.1.0 - Writes